 The River Ride (43 miles), 9 am start

 This route has three timed segments, including the climb of Timber Ridge.
 After leaving Fincastle, you'll head north toward Eagle Rock, before looping back over the Timber Ridge climb.
 After your second timed segment on a smooth, but rolling road, you'll reach the Buchanan aid station.
 You'll ride toward Troutville on the gorgeous Bike 76 route, before heading backtoward Fincastle and your final timed segment.

 The Valley Ride: $70 before 7/1; $80 from 7/1 to 9/30; $90 from 10/1 to ride day

 The River Ride: $80 before 7/1; $90 from 7/1 to 9/30; $100 from 10/1 to ride day

 The Mountain Ride: $100 before 7/1; $110 from 7/1 to 10/3; $120 from 10/1 to ride day

-Registration for all three routes includes a VBR Gran Fondo t-shirt (guaranteed if registered by 9/14), a post-ride meal and beverage catered by Ballast Point, a fully-stocked aid stations, and a sweet finisher's award.
+Registration for all three routes includes VBR Gran Fondo cycling socks, a post-ride meal, fully-stocked aid stations, chip timed sections for each route, and a sweet finisher's award.

 Make it a weekend:

-You can also try out Botetourt's world-class disc golf course, just minutes away from the start/finish at Ballast Point.
+Try out Botetourt's world-class disc golf course, just minutes away from the start/finish.
 This is also a great activity for your friends or family who aren't riding the Gran Fondo.